cathblatter/ins-tryout-repo/README.md

 -   Presentation on the most important git terminology:
     <https://speakerdeck.com/alicebartlett/git-for-humans?slide=19>

-# Workflow to try
+# Workflow to try out

-1. Fork this repository (aka make a copy from the folder from my account to yours)
+1)  Fork this repository (aka make a copy from the folder from my account to yours)

-2. Clone it to your computer (aka download to your local machine), open the `.Rproj` file and e.g. add another R-Script with random content.
+2)  Clone it to your computer (aka download to your local machine), open the `.Rproj` file and e.g. add another R-Script with random content.

-3. Commit your changes locally (aka tell git that changes occurred and you want to save them) and push (aka upload) back to GitHub, the remote repository.
+3)  Commit your changes locally (aka tell git that changes occurred and you want to save them) and push (aka upload) back to GitHub, the remote repository.

-4. Start a pull request (PR) from your repository back to mine.
+4)  Start a pull request (PR) from your repository back to mine.
 Assign me as a reviewer and I will have a look at them before merging back.

 ## Why should I do this?